-- 2.1 For the purpose of this policy the following definitions of habitual or vexatious complainants will be used: The repeated and/or obsessive pursuit of: unreasonable complaints and/or unrealistic outcomes; and/or reasonable complaints in an unreasonable manner. - 2.2 Prior to considering its implementation the Council will send a summary of this policy to the complainant to give them prior notification of its possible implementation. - 2.3 Where complaints continue and have been identified as habitual or vexatious in accordance with the criteria set out in Section 3, the clerk and/or Chairman of the Parish Council will seek agreement to treat the complainant as a habitual or vexatious complainant for the appropriate course of action to be taken.
+- 2.1 For the purpose of this policy the following definitions of habitual or vexatious complainants will be used: The repeated and/or obsessive pursuit of: unreasonable complaints and/or unrealistic outcomes; and/or reasonable complaints in an unreasonable manner. - 2.2 Prior to considering its implementation the Council will send a summary of this policy to the complainant to give them prior notification of its possible implementation. - 2.3 Where complaints continue and have been identified as habitual or vexatious in accordance with the criteria set out in Section 3, the staff and Complaints Working Group will seek agreement to treat the complainant as a habitual or vexatious complainant for the appropriate course of action to be taken.
 Section 4 details the options available for dealing with habitual or vexatious complaints.